 While It changes with the seasons, the quarry is a resolute companion for Caitlin; she constantly looks out the window at it, checking it like some might look at an outside thermometer to gauge the day.

 Quarry begins with an eleven-year-old Caitlin and her younger cousin Cindy who has been spending a month in the summertime with the Mahargs.
 Due to their seclusion, Caitlin has no other close friends, a pattern which continues for most of the book, which takes us up to and through her university years.
 There are family secrets: suddenly, Cindy and her family become estranged from the Mahargs for a reason Caitlin doesn’t yet understand, her mother’s progressive illness, her father’s work as a travelling envelope salesman, her Nana’s strictness, a summer love with an American boy, then off to McMaster University which brings different into Caitlin’s conflicted life, all filling the quarry within her to a climactic breaking point.

-While I am not an avid reader of poetry (to this point, anyway.
-I’m working on it!), I can see certain poetic touches in the narrative.
-Imagine a person trained in the fine arts being given the clean canvas of a room or house to decorate.
-Undoubtedly, you will see touches of their proficiency here and there.
-It is the same with Quarry: Ms. Graham’s use of images, of words and their structure, is amazing and refreshing; even amusing at times such as when Caitlin is required to meet with an estate lawyer:
+While I am not an avid reader of poetry I can see certain poetic touches in the narrative.
+Ms. Graham’s use of images, of words and their structure, is amazing and refreshing; even amusing at times such as when Caitlin is required to meet with an estate lawyer: